 "Make sure to use a criss-cross pattern over the back of your hand, go between each finger and secure the back of the hand," he says.
 Glenn Holmes, head trainer at Box 'N Burn in Los Angeles agrees, adding, "The wrap should never be too tight or too loose with creases or gaps.
 It should fit nice and snug with the goal to protect the wrist, thumb, and knuckles."

 The way you wrap your hands comes down to personal preference — there are a variety of ways to successfully protect your hands, knuckles and wrists.
-But if you're just beginning to box and want to make sure you're wrapping your hands correctly, check out the steps below or watch the video on how to wrap your hands with boxing wraps on Title Boxing's website.
+But if you're just beginning to box and want to make sure you're wrapping your hands correctly, check out the steps below.

 How to Wrap Your Hands With Boxing Gloves